nerufuyo/nerucordarchiver/README.md

 A powerful, clean architecture YouTube video and audio downloader with playlist support.
 Built with Python using clean code principles and comprehensive testing.

-> **⚠️ Current Status (July 2025)**: YouTube has enhanced their anti-bot detection, causing temporary 403 errors for all YouTube downloaders.
-This is a platform-wide issue affecting yt-dlp and all derived tools.
-The application works correctly when YouTube's restrictions are lifted.
+> **✅ Status Update (July 2025)**: Downloads are working again!
+Updated to yt-dlp 2025.6.30 with enhanced anti-bot protection and Android client support.

 ## Features